Removing Blood Stains

 3. Take the other sheet and soak it in water.

-4. Place the wet sheet on top of the stained area and apply pressure.
+4. Place the wet sheet on top of the stained area and blot the stain.

 5. The water will pass though the blood stained area and be absorbed by the dry sheet that you placed underneath the stain.